 Remember, you’ll usually have multiple-choice options in front of you, so there’s always the chance you’ll pick the right one, even if you’re not confident in your answer.

 Perhaps the most difficult aspect of a numerical reasoning test is pacing.
 Accuracy is key, but speed also plays a part in your score, so you need to work quickly.

 If you’ve found out beforehand which test you’ll be taking, compare the number of questions contained with its duration to give yourself a benchmark time allowance per question.

-Good pacing comes with practice, so make this a focus of your numerical reasoning test preparation.
+Good pacing comes with practice, so make this a focus of your numerical reasoning practice test and preparation.